 - 2.3.3.
 Settings When Using Domain User Account - (1) Adding domain information to ISM-VA.

-When executing a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Settings of ISM" (ISM 2.2 User's Manual).

-When executing a monitoring with the domain user account, execute the procedures in "ISM2.2\ User's Manual (4.9 Network Settings Add DNS server)" to register the DNS server on ISM-VA.
+When executing a monitoring with the domain user account, execute the procedures in "3.4.2 Initial Setup of ISM-VA" (User's Manual). - (2) Adding DNS information to ISM-VA When executing a monitoring with the domain user account, execute the procedures in "User's Manual (4.9 Network Settings)" to register the DNS server on ISM-VA.